Skip to section

 The key to becoming an outstanding resume writer is possessing a unique mix of skills: recruitment, HR, marketing and copywriting, all bound together with a hefty dose of commercial acumen and an ability to take language to the level of an art form.

-People who are trained in these skills are able to craft resumes which have a strong commercial focus, and weave a client’s career moves together into a narrative that communicates that person’s unique value to the market.
+People who are trained in these skills are able to craft resumes that have a strong commercial focus, and weave a client’s career moves together into a narrative that communicates that person’s unique value to the market.

 Mary: Thanks, Irene.
 I’m sure our readers will appreciate your distinct perspective.
 Steven – anything to add from a marketing point of view?